 Ships with Inmarsat terminals on-board that support the distress function are able to send an alert by pressing a Dedicated Distress Button (DDB).
 The alert is given the highest priority over the Inmarsat network and is automatically routed through a Land Earth Station (LES) to the closest Maritime Rescue Co-ordination Centre (MRCC) on shore.

 In addition to the distress alert, ships are able to send distress priority messages – both of which are safety functions on Inmarsat C and Mini C terminals.
-Inmarsat B and Fleet 77 terminals also support distress voice services.
+Fleet 77 terminals also support distress voice services.